 CAIO (The online guide for world travellers)

 Arnos Vale is internationally-recognised as one of Britain’s best examples of a Victorian garden cemetery, set in a leafy 45-acre Arcadian landscape dotted with classical buildings, historic monuments, sweeping carriage drives and leafy walks lined with wildflowers.
 It is often described as a sanctuary of peace and tranquillity in an otherwise busy part of a bustling city.

 If Wildlife is more your thing, then Arnos Vale reveals wildlife surprises throughout the year; sweeping roads and pathways, flowers, fauna, trees, creatures and critters.
 Arnos Vale is not simply an important site for biodiversity in itself.
 It is also a vital stepping stone in Bristol’s wildlife corridors, connecting wildlife separated by roads and buildings, foxes, badgers, owls and bats.
-We even have our own resident Roe Deer who makes the odd appearance.
+They even have their own resident Roe Deer who makes the odd appearance.
 Horse chestnut trees, oak, Irish yews, Austrian pines, Western red cedar, Chilean pine, Himalayan cedar, English yews, weeping ash and shrubs such as cherry laurel, Japanese spindle and box.
 In the woodland areas you will find primroses, wild garlic, lady’s smock, goldilocks buttercup and many other plants, including some rare national species such as ivy broomrape.
 With ever-changing scenery and landscape there is always something new to discover.

 Arnos Vale is a tranquil, unique, unusual and beautiful site set in 45 acres of green landscape.
 The two Grade II* Listed buildings are ideal for wedding ceremonies and receptions.
 The Anglican Chapel is available for Anglican Ceremonies and the Spielman Centre is registered for Civil Partnerships and Ceremonies.
 Arnos Vale even offer woodland weddings in the Underwood Centre – offering an unusual and laid back wedding ceremony and celebration in the heart of Arnos Vale.
 With our on-site catering company they can cater for any wedding reception from simple affairs to sumptuous banquets.
 Either historic venue can be arranged for receptions, parties and celebrations making Arnos Vale an all-inclusive venue.